'Big Brother 20' Spoilers: Week 9 Eviction & Battle Back On The Way, Players Look Ahead To Next Nominations

 — Big Brother Daily (@BB_Updates) August 30, 2018

-Tyler and Kaycee have reaffirmed their Final 2 deal, and Big Brother spoilers note that Tyler has told Kaycee that JC has been bugging him about Kaycee and Angela supposedly having a deal.
-Of course, Tyler and Angela are close, and he’s been sharing that with Kaycee while assuring her that she doesn’t have to worry.
-Brett is essentially on the fringes here trying to figure out who’s aligned with who and who he might be able to connect with for his own safety.
+Tyler and Kaycee have reaffirmed their final two deal, and Big Brother spoilers note that Tyler has told Kaycee that JC has been bugging him about Kaycee and Angela supposedly having a deal.
+Of course, Tyler and Angela are close, and he’s been sharing that with Kaycee, while assuring her that she doesn’t have to worry.
+Brett is essentially on the fringe here trying to figure out who’s aligned with who and who he might be able to connect with for his own safety.

-There was a brief glimpse on the live feeds about the competition coming up on Thursday night, and Big Brother spoilers on Twitter from @realvegas4sure suggest that the players will have to stand on a disc and try to maintain their balance while they spin and rotate.
+There was a brief glimpse on the live feeds, as seen on Twitter, about the competition coming up on Thursday night, and Big Brother spoilers on Twitter from suggest that the players will have to stand on a disc and try to maintain their balance while they spin and rotate.
 Right now, it’s not clear whether there will be two competitions, one for HOH and one for Battle Back, or if there might be a combined battle on the way.

 There was a quick shot of the backyard shown on the feeds.
 They are setting up tonight's competition #BB20 pic.twitter.com/VW9wNCmZUM